python/cpython/Doc/reference/datamodel.rst

    Called unconditionally to implement attribute accesses for instances of the class.
-If the class also defines :meth:`__getattr__`, the latter will not be called unless :meth:`__getattribute__` either calls it explicitly or raises an :exc:`AttributeError`.
+If the class also defines :meth:`__getattr__`, the latter will not be called unless :meth:`__getattribute__` raises an :exc:`AttributeError`.
 This method should return the (computed) attribute value or raise an :exc:`AttributeError` exception.
 In order to avoid infinite recursion in this method, its implementation should always call the base class method with the same name to access any attributes it needs, for example, ``object.__getattribute__(self, name)``.

    .. note::